DD2480G19/teammates/README.md

 ### Questions answered for the 10 selected high complexity functions
-1. What are your results?
-Did everyone get the same result?
-Is there something that is unclear?
-If you have a tool, is its result the same as yours?
-2. Are the functions/methods with high CC also very long in terms of LOC?
-3. What is the purpose of these functions?
-Is it related to the high CC?
-4. If your programming language uses exceptions:
-   - Are they taken into account by the tool?
-   - If you think of an exception as another possible branch (to the catch block or the end of the function), how is the CC affected?
-5. Is the documentation of the function clear about the different possible outcomes induced by different branches taken?

 #### Function 1: `BasicFeedbackSubmissionAction::getRecipientSection`
 1. This function's complexity was not calculated by hand.
 2. The number of LOC is not significantly high.